Through another medium – Inspiring people

 I decided to paint a second painting of David Bowie, called Spirit Bowie.
 I painted him in a more expressive, less realistic way.

-These two painting are currently exhibited in Le Puy-en-Velay, France, during the 41st International Art Fair of Haute-Loire, to which I have been invited to exhibit, following my participation to the Art Capital Fair in Grand Palais, in February 2020.
+These two painting have been exhibited in Le Puy-en-Velay, France, during the 41st International Art Fair of Haute-Loire, to which I have been invited to exhibit, following my participation to the Art Capital Fair in Grand Palais, in February 2020.

 Videos of my portraits on Youtube (more will come):